Portugal D7 Visa: Retirement Visa Guide for June 2026

 The real estate market in Portugal offers diverse options, from modern apartments in Lisbon to traditional houses in smaller towns.

-To rent a one-bedroom apartment in the city center, the monthly rental is around €1,100 to €1,500 in cities like Lisbon and Porto.
+To rent a one-bedroom apartment in Lisbon city center, the monthly rental is around €1,100 to €1,500.
 Outside the center, rental prices range between €700 to €900.
 Rent for a similar apartment drops to around €400 to €700 in smaller towns.

-Portugal Digital Nomad Visa
+Portugal Digital Nomad Visa (D8)

-The Digital Nomad Visa is tailored for remote workers, helping to manage their short-term stays in Portugal.
+The D8 Digital Nomad Visa is tailored for remote workers, helping to manage their short-term stays in Portugal.
 You can apply for either a temporary residency permit, which can be extended for up to five years, or a temporary stay visa, valid for one year.

 To qualify, you must earn at least four times Portugal’s minimum wage of €920.00 each month.